 - other 'specified disabilities' mentioned in 'The Schedule' of the RPwD Act 2016.

-Note: Candidates to avail the benefits or concessions under the pretext of 'Reserved Category' have to fulfil the required criteria as specified.
-Aspirants can challenge or claim the reservation until the last date of the CAT 2019 Registration.
+Note: Candidates to avail the benefits or concessions under the pretext of 'Reserved Category' have to fulfill the required criteria as specified.
+Aspirants can challenge or claim the reservation until the last date of the CAT Registration.

 Instructions for SC/ST Candidates